 All of these factors often lead to an increase in a variety of prices that trickle down to the consumer, from labor and wood/production costs to transportation costs.
 These extra expenses can be difficult to absorb for most businesses.
 Without proper reserves, a single wildfire has the potential to wipe out even the most well-established company.

 Minimize the Impact of Wildfires on Your Business

 Whether your business is in a wildfire-prone area or relies on vendors, suppliers, or customers who are, every wildfire should be perceived as a threat to business continuity and operations.

 While there isn’t much you can do to stop a wildfire from reaching your business, you can take precautions by assessing how a wildfire could impact your organization.
+The most important risk to minimize is the risk to employee safety.
 Having a centralized emergency communication solution at your fingertips is the best way to keep your employees safe and informed.

 Communication during wildfire season is challenging if you don’t have the right tools in place.
 Take steps to make your business as resilient as possible if a wildfire threatens you, your supply chain, your customers, or your employees.

 Looking for help crafting communications for your business?
 We’ve created a set of templates that will help you craft messaging for all phases of a wildfire.